Tools4everBV/HelloID-Conn-Prov-Target-Zenya/README.md

 More information about supported API actions can be found on: https://identitymanagement.services.iprova.nl/swagger-ui/

 > Note that this connector is limited to the available functionalitiy of the SCIM API.
- - > This means we can only manage groups we actually created with HelloID.
+ - > We can only manage groups we actually created with HelloID.
 So only the groups we created through HelloID Resource Creation.
+   - > Note that HelloID can __only create groups__.
+The groups will __not be deleted by HelloID__.
  - > We can only set a department that already exists in Zenya.
    - > For this, all departments must have a unique name (we can only match on name, so matching on code (or any other field) is not possible) within the entire tree (i.e., no duplicate names anywhere).
    - >In addition, maintenance of the departments (i.e., creating/deleting as well as setting the owner) will need to take place within Zenya.